mattantonelli/ffxiv-collect-bot/README.md

 This is a Discord bot designed for the [API](https://github.com/mattantonelli/ffxiv-collect/wiki) provided by my Final Fantasy XIV collectable tracking site [FFXIV Collect](https://ffxivcollect.com/).
 Powered by [discordrb](https://github.com/shardlab/discordrb).

+## Notice

+The functionality of this bot has been migrated to Discord slash commands.
+You can add them to your server [here](https://ffxivcollect.com/commands).

 ## Installation

 This is currently a private bot.
 You will need to create and run your own Discord app to add it to your server.